mjhorvath/Datsville/scripts/jsonsearch/readme.txt

 terms may be strings or regular expressions.
 The output file name is the same as the input file name plus the ".result.json" extension.

+To do: give the user the option to choose which field to search against.

 cscript jsonsearch.js -j [JSON input path] -m [JSON input path]

 -j [JSON input path] the JSON file to search in.